TwinkleM97/Assignment2-CI-CD/README.md

 ## Objective

 This project demonstrates how to provision and deploy a serverless architecture using AWS CDK and automate it using GitHub Actions.
-Although CodePipeline was the intended CI/CD tool, it could not be used due to account limitations so GitHub Actions was implemented as a working alternative.
+Although CodePipeline was the intended CI/CD tool, it could not be used due to account limitations, so GitHub Actions was implemented as a working alternative.

 ---